Rak-r/OpenPodCar_V2/README.md

 4. Run the container with rocker: `rocker --x11 openpodcar2_docker`.

-#### The above will build the conatiner with custom ros2 packages for all tele-operation, mapping and navigation.
+#### The above will build the container with custom ros2 packages for all tele-operation, mapping and navigation.
 If want to build the perception stack as well, then build the image with argument in below command.

 5. `docker build --build-arg INCLUDE_YOLO=true -t openpodcar2_docker .`